SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    1. A query can be expressed with several SQL statements
    2. A SQL can be translated into multiple relational-algebra expressions
-   3. A relational-algebra expression **ONLY PARTIALLY** describes how to evaluate a query
+   3. A relational-algebra expression (logical plan) **ONLY PARTIALLY** describes how to evaluate a query

       To fully specify how to evaluate a query, we need to annotate the relational algebra expression with instructions on how to evaluate it.